ayushjaiswal21/statistics-application-in-python-module/README.md

-# it's the file where all the work will happen
-now i am starting by nameing it my name is ayush jaiswal i am persuing btech in cse
+#  It is just a practise file where i use to practise my functions and module related to statistics